 5. Visit the Chisholm Trail Outdoor Museum and Big Bear Native American Museum.

 For a hands-on experience of blacksmithing and watching re-enactments of how the early pioneers lived, the Chisholm Trail Outdoor Museum and Big Bear Native American Museum will do the trick.
 Guests will notice a large teepee and life-sized cattle silhouette out front before going in.
 The site features a large outdoor space with historical buildings, teepees, and a stage station for visitors to make multiple stops and learn about each destination.
-Visitors can explore inside a one-room schoolhouse, teepees, the original Wardville Courthouse and a sheriff’s office.
-Docents are available for tours.
+Visitors can explore inside a one-room schoolhouse, teepees, the original Wardville Courthouse, and a sheriff’s office.

 6. Spend time at Lake Pat Cleburne.